Find Your Perfect School

 Is being an Electrician a dangerous job?

 An Electrician’s job can be a hazardous experience if safety precautions are not followed.
 Accidents can result in life-altering injuries or fatalities.
+Many trade schools focus on safety codes while working on electrical lines and equipment, as they should.

+Master electricians are not void of serious risks.
 Accidents can include electrical shocks, burns, falls, sprains, hearing loss, or eye injuries, just to name a few.
 To reduce injuries, workers must wear protective gear and adhere to all safety regulations.